 “David left Gath and escaped to the cave of Adullam….”
 (1 Samuel 22:1)

-If you’re distressed, in debt, or discontent, God hasn’t forgotten you.
+If you’re in a cave, God hasn’t forgotten you.
+Look for Him.
 He’s got a plan!

 Join us this week for my sermon, “Finding God in a Cave.”